What is spear phishing?

 Spear phishing definition

-Spear phishing is a form of phishing directed at specific companies or individuals.
+Spear phishing is a form of phishing attack directed at specific companies or individuals.
 Cybercriminals disguise themselves as legitimate entities to extract sensitive data from their victims in the form of a phishing email or a malicious link.
-This social engineering technique is way more dangerous and can impact even tech-savvy digital natives due to its personalized nature.
-It has already cost millions of dollars for various businesses and organizations in the US.
+This social engineering technique is considered to be more dangerous because it can impact even tech-savvy individuals due to its personalized nature.

 Spear phishing vs phishing